ralfisalhon/go/README.md

 # [go.tufts.io](http://go.tufts.io)
-An attempt to encourage practical and interdisciplinary projects at Tufts.
+Part of [tufts.io](http://tufts.io), an attempt to encourage practical and interdisciplinary projects at Tufts.

 ---